 - Recruited and trained a team of Sales professionals.

-The next time you’re proofreading your resume to apply for a job, take a look at your use of capitalization.
-Is it standard throughout your document?
+The next time you’re proofreading your resume to apply for a job, take a look at your use of capitalization, as it can be a costly resume mistake.
 Have you adopted the latest industry standards for your sector?
 Are you a flagrant Over-Capitalizer with Words and Phrases capitalized where they shouldn’t be?

-It’s a fairly common error that can be distracting for readers, but it’s easy enough to fix once you know what to look for.
+It’s a typical resume mistake that can distract readers, but it’s easy enough to fix once you know what to look for.